coder/code-server/README.md

 At the moment we can't use the official VSCode Marketplace.
 We've created a custom extension marketplace focused around open-sourced extensions.
 However, if you have access to the `.vsix` file, you can manually install the extension.

+## Telemetry

+Use the `--disable-telemetry` flag or set `DISABLE_TELEMETRY=true` to disable tracking ENTIRELY.

+We use data collected to improve code-server.

 ## Contributing

 Development guides are coming soon.